m0ru/bak/04_solution.md

 every-time the value changes and a `$digest`-cycle is triggered (`$ngRedux` takes care of the latter whenever the state changes).

-Also in the template, the `ng-click="self.needs__close(self.need.get('@id'))"` sets up a listener for a click event on the element, that executes the code in the double quotes, in this case it calls the action-creator
+Also, in the template, the `ng-click="self.needs__close(self.need.get('@id'))"` sets up a listener for a click event on the element, that executes the code in the double quotes, in this case it calls the action-creator